sushmasiram/Student_guide/git_commands.md

 git status - To see any new updates that are to be commited

 git log - To see history of the repo

+git add <filename> to add a single file to the git repo

+git add sketch.js

 git add .
 Adds all the files that are edited